Roberts Court: Judicial philosophy

 After Ginsburg was replaced by Barrett, several commentators wrote that Roberts was no longer the leading justice.
 As the five other conservative justices could outvote the rest, he supposedly could no longer preside over a moderately conservative course while respecting precedent.
 Some said this view was confirmed by the court's 2022 ruling in Dobbs v.
 Jackson Women's Health Organization, which overturned the landmark rulings Roe v.
 Wade and Planned Parenthood v.
 Casey of 1973 and 1992, respectively.
 The conservative bloc is sometimes further split into a wing more hesitant to overrule precedent (Roberts, Kavanaugh, and Barrett), and a wing more willing to overrule precedent (Clarence Thomas, Samuel Alito, and Neil Gorsuch).
 Roberts wrote the majority opinion in West Virginia v.
-EPA which officially established the major questions doctrine and gutted the ability of the EPA to regulate power plant emissions using generation shifting under the Clean Air Act (United States).
+EPA which officially established the major questions doctrine and restricted the ability of the EPA to regulate power plant emissions using generation shifting under the Clean Air Act.
 That opinion drew ire from critics who argued that Roberts and the conservative bloc manufactured a doctrine to thwart climate reforms.

 Criticism

+Since 2022, criticism of the Court by Democrats has risen, who have increasingly viewed the Court as being illegitimate and partisan.
+The Court's legitimacy has also been questioned by its liberal bloc of justices, as well as the general public.
+In 2022, Aaron Regunberg in The New Republic criticized the Roberts Court for playing Calvinball, a game with no rules except for those made up as they go, with respect to its constitutional law decisions.

+Certain members of the Roberts Court reportedly deeply dislike each other.
+In particular, Justices Alito and Kagan have often criticized one other in personal terms.
+Justices Barrett and Jackson have also criticized the other's opinions in scathing terms.

+Journalist Joan Biskupic argues that Donald Trump has had the greatest impact on the Court.
+Biskupic argues the Court was transformed and politically polarized by him just as much as the rest of American politics.
+Trump's late sister, Maryanne Trump Barry (1937–2023), was a federal judge herself on the Third Circuit and in 2006 had testified before the U.S. Senate Judiciary Committee in support of the nomination of her then-colleague Samuel Alito to the Supreme Court.